natalieagus/50002/docs/Software/p_asyncio.md

  <img src="https://www.dropbox.com/s/h0e8epak5kz505o/rth.png?raw=1"  class="center_seventy"  >

-When I/O interrupt requests are made by devices, they may not be immediately **serviced** by the Kernel.
+When asynchronous I/O interrupt requests are made by external devices, they may not be immediately **serviced** by the Kernel.
 The figure above illustrates a general timeline from when a particular **interrupt request** is first made to the moment it is serviced.

 ### Deadline

-{: .new-title}
+{: .note-title}
 > Deadline
 >
 > Each interrupt request usually have a <span style="color:red; font-weight: bold;">deadline</span>, and the Kernel has to finish servicing the request before the said deadline.